AlexanderPoone/CloudProject/README.md

 Each CCTV subscribes to the master.
 Once a CCTV is removed, then the EC2 instance will be terminated, it unsubscribes from the pub/sub model.
 Real use cases include: new CCTV installed, the user adds its URL; a CCTV enters maintenance mode (unreachable), or alternatively, for energy-conserving purpose its operation hours are limited, it disconnects.

 We will implement everything in basic Python, HTML and JavaScript.
+We can programmatically create EC2 instances using the Boto3 library.
+Commands can be issued programmatically using the paramiko library, which is basically a SSH (Secure Shell) wrapper.

 If we have extra time, we can implement a cross-platform front end using Flutter, which compiles to Android, iOS, Linux, web and more.

+## Bibliography
+* Liu, K., & Boehm, J. (2015). *Classification of Big Point Cloud Data Using Cloud Computing*.
+ISPRS-International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences 40, 553-557.
+Retrieved February 24, 2022, from https://discovery.ucl.ac.uk/id/eprint/1471584/1/isprsarchives-XL-3-W3-553-2015.pdf